Helping You Invest In United States Businesses

 - Meeting a minimum investment amount that varies based on where the business will operate.

-- Creating or preserving at least ten full-time jobs for qualifying workers.
+- Creating or preserving at least ten full-time jobs for qualifying U.S. workers.

 Recent EB-5 Changes

-The EB-5 program changed as a result of the U.S. government’s regulatory changes to the program that went into effect as of November 21, 2019.
-Specifically, the minimum investment amount was increased to $1.8 million (and $900,000 for investments located in targeted employment areas) and changing how targeted employment areas are defined.
+The EB-5 program changed as a result of the U.S. government’s regulatory changes to the program that went into effect as of March 2022, also known as the EB-5 Reform and Integrity Act of 2022 (“RIA”).
+Because of the RIA’s changes, the current standard investment amount is $1,050,000 (and $800,000 for investments located in targeted employment areas) and changing how targeted employment areas are defined.

 E-2 Visa: Treaty Traders